Yan Gomes Player Props: Cubs vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.80 team ERA that ranks eighth among all MLB pitching staffs.
+- The Rays have a 3.74 team ERA that ranks sixth across all MLB pitching staffs.

-- Bradley (3-1) gets the starting nod for the Rays in his sixth start of the season.
-He's put together a 4.44 ERA in 24 1/3 innings pitched, with 34 strikeouts.
+- McClanahan makes the start for the Rays, his 12th of the season.
+He is 8-0 with a 1.97 ERA and 75 strikeouts in 64 2/3 innings pitched.

-- In his most recent time out on Tuesday, the righty tossed four innings against the Toronto Blue Jays, giving up four earned runs while surrendering nine hits.
+- In his most recent appearance on Wednesday against the Toronto Blue Jays, the left-hander went seven innings, allowing one earned run while surrendering four hits.

-- The 22-year-old has an ERA of 4.44, with 12.6 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .253 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.